Aintree Community Garden.

 • Use the Garden as a Venue

-Community Groups, Scouts, Schools, Kinders, Early Learning Centres and more can book the garden to use as a venue for your own programming or social event.
-You must book and the booking does not include any input/workshops from us.
+Community Groups, Disability Support Services, Scouts, Schools, Kinders, and more can book the garden to use as a venue for your own programming or social event.
+You must book and your booking does not include any input/workshops from us.
 We do request a small financial donation to the Garden from your group as thanks.
 Guidelines around what you can/can’t do in the space will vary depending on the time of year, so plan to be self sufficient.